nickmckenney/calanderprojectMERN/README.md

 -- Communication

-##### Creating a fullstack MERN project from scartch is difficult as a team when without a plan.
-As a group we needed to decide
+##### Creating a fullstack MERN project from scartch is difficult as a team when without a plan As a group we needed to use the feature branch workflow so each person in the group can be as efficient as possible in making a calendar.
+We used an efficient workflow to split up the process and make time use very efficient.

 -- Learning how to git pull effectively

+#### Pulling fellow teammates code in the same file took a lot of learning as well as